-Banketstaaf is an amazingly simple Dutch pastry recipe that takes only 10 minutes to assemble.
-Oven will do the rest of the work.
+Banketstaaf is an amazingly simple Dutch almond pastry that takes only 10 minutes to assemble.
+The oven will do the rest of the work.

-Flaky puff pastry is stuffed with a mixture of sweet almond paste and orange zest, rolled into a log and baked until crispy perfection.
-Dutch Christmas Log is the easy and delicious holiday treat made in no time.
+Flaky puff pastry is stuffed with a mixture of sweet almond paste and orange zest, rolled into a log, and baked until crispy perfection.
+Banket is an easy and delicious Dutch Christmas food made in no time.

-Don’t you just love desserts that require minimal efforts but are irresistibly delicious?
-No kneading or proofing required.
+Don't you just love desserts that require minimal effort but are irresistibly delicious?
+No kneading or proofing is required.

 I certainly do.
-One of my favorite ways to make a quick and scrumptious desert is to use puff pastry, which is a staple in my freezer.
+One of my favorite ways to make a quick and scrumptious dessert is to use puff pastry, which is a staple in my freezer.

 A few years ago, I made German Hausfreunde Cookies, which are essentially sandwich cookies with almond paste.
 And although there were a few steps involved, the result totally overcame my expectations.

-Banket is a traditional Dutch pastry that is so popular around Christmas holidays.
-The pastry is usually made from flour, eggs and butter.
+Banket is a traditional Dutch dessert that is so popular around Christmas time.
+The dough is usually made from flour, eggs, and butter.
 However, puff pastry can also be used.

 And who doesn't like Marzipan?

-If you’ve ever tried European sweets (think Mozartkugel), you know that Marzipan is a widely popular ingredient in many recipes.
+If you've ever tried European sweets (think Mozartkugel), you know that Marzipan is a very popular ingredient in many recipes.

-For this particular Banketstaaf, I used Almond Paste.
+For this particular Banketstaaf recipe, I used Almond Paste.

-Preheat the oven 425 F and covering a rectangular baking sheet with a parchment paper.
+Preheat the oven to 425 F and cover a rectangular baking sheet with parchment paper.

 On a lightly floured surface, roll out the puff pastry into a large rectangle, 2 inches shorter than the length of your baking sheet.
 (See the notes regarding the puff pastry at the bottom of the recipe card.)